Restoring Midtown Manhattan, creating, reconnecting, and enhancing our world-class parks, public spaces, and unique institutions.

 These blocks have unique opportunities to enhance ground-level retail in many buildings, anchoring a streetscape that would animate the esplanade.
 This will be easier with historic properties designed for retail, compared with many new buildings where the ground floor may need to be retrofitted to be more street-friendly.

-Barcelona's Passeig de Gracia is the Main Street for the region.
+Barcelona's Passeig de Gracia is the Main Street in the city.
 It is alive day and night.
 Let's look at the details and see why its design supports this high level of use.

 The Passeig de Gracia is 200 feet from building to building, twice that of Avenue of Americas.
 The sidewalks are 70 feet wide, but within that sidewalk zone, there is a car lane of 15 feet that is part of a 35-foot shared space used mostly for amenities, drop-offs, and taxi waiting.